RightsandWrongsgit/ARMTEC/modules/flagging.md

 ## Flag Module
 Another way people think of flags is 'to report something' such as flagging an offensive post.
 The [Flag Module](https://www.drupal.org/project/flag) is also used for a user to flag something to read later or as a favorite, much like "bookmarking" an entry.
+The Drupal version used in this [overview video](https://www.youtube.com/watch?v=1okegMnDxAE) is way out of date, but it still gives a pretty quick general idea about the module.
 There are dozens of uses that you can spinoff of this basic concept and, though dated, the [Flag Module Documentation](https://www.drupal.org/documentation/modules/flag) overviews many.

-The Drupal version used in this [overview video](https://www.youtube.com/watch?v=1okegMnDxAE) is way out of date, but it still gives a pretty quick general idea about the module.
+For a ['How to' on the Flag module try this.](https://opensenselabs.com/blog/tech/use-flag-module-drupal-8)

 ## Website Feedback Module